-We intend to adopt the 2023 Employee Stock Purchase Plan, which we refer to as our ESPP, which will be effective on the date immediately prior to the date the registration statement relating to this offering becomes effective.
+We have adopted the 2023 Employee Stock Purchase Plan, which we refer to as our ESPP, which became effective on the day prior to the first public trading date of our common stock.
 The ESPP is designed to allow our eligible employees to purchase shares of our common stock, at periodic intervals, with their accumulated payroll deductions.
 The ESPP is intended to qualify under Section 423 of the Code.
 The material terms of the ESPP, as it is currently contemplated, are summarized below.